 When Jack Lutz first came to us as a mentee, then as a student on the Ultimate Novel Writing Course, it was clear that his writing was something special.

-Now represented by Jordan Lees at The Blair Partnership, Jack’s first novel, ‘London in Black’, is set to be published in June 2022 by Pushkin Vertigo.
-We sat down to chat about his writing journey, and the practical ways you can narrow down your shortlist and find your perfect agent.
+Jack is now represented by Jordan Lees at The Blair Partnership, and his first novel, ‘London in Black’, was published in June 2022 by Pushkin Vertigo.
+Prior to publication, we sat down to chat about his writing journey, and the practical ways you can narrow down your shortlist and find your perfect agent.

 JW: Could you tell us a little bit about your journey as a writer?
 When did you start writing, and where are you with publication now?